 2. Security Analysis ⏐ Benjamin Graham and David L. Dodd

-Another classic on the list, the book Security Analysis has been co-authored by Benjamin Graham and David L. Dodd.
+Another classic on the list, the book Security Analysis was co-authored by Benjamin Graham and David L. Dodd.

 The book was published in the year 1934 during the time when the world was enduring the great depression resulting from the first World War.